9 tips on ElasticSearch configuration for high performance

 - Reliably perform near real-time indexing at huge scale – in our case, more than 100,000 log events per second

 - Simultaneously handle high search volumes on the same index with solid performance and efficiency

-When we were building our Gen2 log management service, we wanted to be sure that we were setting all of the ElasticSearch configurations in the way that would deliver maximum performance for both indexing and search.
-Unfortunately, we found it very difficult to find this information in the ElasticSearch documentation because it’s not located in one place.
-This post summarizes our learnings and can serve as a checklist of configuration properties you can reference to optimize ES for your application.
+When we were building our Gen2 log management service, we wanted to be sure that we were setting all configurations in the way that would optimize Elasticsearch performance for both indexing and search.
+Unfortunately, we found it very difficult to find this information in the Elasticsearch documentation because it’s not located in one place.
+This post summarizes our learnings and can serve as a checklist of configuration properties you can reference to optimize Elasticsearch (also referred to herein as ES) for your application.

 So that was the easy part.
 Now we’ll talk about some advanced ES properties that deserve your attention.
 Their default settings are sufficient for most deployments, but if your ES use cases are anywhere near as tough as those we see with log management, you’ll get a lot of benefit from the advice below.

 Tip #3: mlockall offers the biggest bang for the Elasticsearch performance efficiency buck